1994 Copper Bowl

-The 1994 Copper Bowl featured the BYU Cougars, and the Oklahoma Sooners.
+The 1994 Copper Bowl, the sixth edition of the Copper Bowl, featured the BYU Cougars, and the Oklahoma Sooners.

 BYU quarterback John Walsh threw a 7-yard touchdown pass to Bryce Doman as the BYU Cougars led 7–0 after the 1st quarter.
 In the second quarter, David Lauder hit a 22-yard field goal bringing the lead to 10–0.
 Walsh threw a 25-yard touchdown pass to Mike Johnston to give BYU a 17–0 lead at halftime.

 In the third quarter, Walsh and Johnston connected for the second time on a 4-yard scoring pass giving the Cougars a 24–0 lead.
 Oklahoma scored its only points of the game on a 2-yard Moore touchdown run making it 24–6.
 Walsh's 28-yard touchdown pass to Doman made the final score BYU 31, Oklahoma 6.

 In total, Walsh completed 31 of 45 passes for 454 yards and four touchdowns.